128technology/docs/docs/sec-disable-console-output.md

 #### Upgrades

 After disabling the serial console output (setting to `false`), the setting **will** perpetuate after an upgrade, but the router must be restarted after the upgrade to maintain the `false` setting.
+Additionally, a restart is required after an upgrade when the serial console output is re-enabled (set to `true`).